The Modern Day Bentley Boys

 The first car sees the continuation of the all-British driver line-up that powered the Continental GT3 to a stunning fourth-place debut at the Gulf 12 Hours in Abu Dhabi last December.
 Long-standing Bentley Boy and Le Mans 24-Hours winner Guy Smith will drive with experienced GT3 racers Steven Kane and Andy Meyrick.
 Balancing a range of different experience between them, Smith, Kane, and Meyrick have shown a great working relationship, second only to an impressive turn of speed.

 The second Continental GT3 will be piloted by a European driving team.
 Englishman Duncan Tappy will be partnered with Frenchman Antoine Leclerc and Belgian former F1-racer Jérôme D’Ambrosio, who makes his GT3 debut after several successful years of open-wheel racing.

 Brian Gush, Bentley’s Director of Motorsport, comments:

-Andy Meyrick has a proven track-record that includes a fourth place finish at the 24 Hours of Le Mans and experience in British F3, VLN and GT3 categories.
-Last year, Andy spent time racing on both sides of the Atlantic, in the Blancpain Endurance Series in Europe and as lead driver for the innovative DeltaWing Racing programme in the USA.
+Andy Meyrick has a proven track-record that includes a fourth-place finish at the 24 Hours of Le Mans and experience in British F3, VLN, and GT3 categories.
+Last year, Andy spent time racing on both sides of the Atlantic, in the Blancpain Endurance Series in Europe and as lead driver for the innovative DeltaWing Racing program in the USA.